-Fees charged Fees charged Net assets Base Rate Scale (incl. tax maximum) Α 1.25% (incl. tax) maximum Financial management fees Net asset Ν 0.85% (incl. tax) maximum Z None Operating expenses and other services (Actual assessment of detailed expenses below) Net asset Applied to the Fund 0.05% (incl. tax) maximum 1 indirect expenses (management expenses and fees) Net asset Applied to the Fund Accessories Transaction fees (excluding brokerage fees) : collected by the custodian Net asset Applied to the Fund Varies according to the place of the transaction: From €6 (incl.
+Fees charged Net assets Share Base Rate Scale (incl. tax maximum) Financial management fees Net asset A N 1.25% (incl. tax) maximum 0.85% (incl. tax) maximum Z None Operating Expenses and other services (flat-rate assessment of costs detailed below) Net asset Applied to the Fund 0.05% (incl. tax) maximum1 indirect expenses (management expenses and fees) Net asset Applied to the Fund Accessories Transaction fees (excluding brokerage fees) : collected by the custodian Levy on each transaction Applied to the Fund Varies according to the place of the transaction: From €6 (incl.
 VAT) for financial instruments and money market products issued on the ESES Market to €90 (incl.
 VAT) for instruments issued on non-mature foreign markets.
-Performance fee Net asset Z None
+A 15% (incl. tax) of the Sub-Fund's performance in excess of its performance indicator plus 300BP.
+Performance fee Net asset N 15% (incl. tax) of the Fund's performance in excess of its benchmark index plus 350 BP.
+Z None